AutoCAD Lisp file for Coordinates, free download

 Autolisp is a command-line interface for AutoLISP that lets you type in commands to automate your work.
 Visual LISP is a GUI-based development environment for Lisp.

-How do I open a lisp in AutoCAD?
+How Do I Open a LISP File in AutoCAD?

-To open a Lisp in Autocad, you need to go into the command line.
-Type “Lisp Load” and then enter the name of your Lisp file.
-You can also type “Lisp Open” to open a file in the current drawing.
+To open a LISP file, use the LISP LOAD command followed by the name of your LISP file.
+Alternatively, you can use LISP OPEN to open the file in the current drawing.

 Scroll to Top